 Before entering into any contract with a value of less than Fifty Thousand Dollars (\$50,000.00), the Board or designee shall transmit written or oral Request for Qualifications (RFQ) to qualified firms.
 The District shall attempt to transmit RFQ to at least three (3) qualified sources, and the District shall endeavor to obtain at least three (3) completed proposals.
 After the Board or designee has selected the most qualified consultant or supplier, the actual fee for service and other agreement terms will be negotiated.
 If an agreement cannot be reached, negotiations shall begin with the next most qualified consultant or supplier.
-Contracts for budgeted professional services less than \$50,000 does not require further action by the Board.

-3. Professional Services - CEO Authorized Services up to \$5,000
+3. Professional Services - CEO Authorized Services up to \$25,000

 Periodically, a service may be necessary to move forward with a task or project included in the Strategic Plan, Annual Budget, or normal course of business.
-The Board authorizes the Chief Executive Officer to execute a service agreement for such services.
-Service Agreement shall be approved by Legal Counsel and presented to Board as an informational item at the next Board of Director's meeting.
+The Board authorizes the Chief Executive Officer to execute a service agreement for such services up to a value of \$25,000.
+The Service Agreement shall be approved in consultation with Board President and District's Legal Counsel and presented to the Board as an informational item at the next Board of Director's meeting.